jodygarnett/geotools/docs/developer/conventions/code/log.rst

 Getting a Logger
 ^^^^^^^^^^^^^^^^

-The Java way to get a logger is to invoke Logger.getLogger(String).
-However in the GeoTools library, this call is replaced by a call to Logging.setLogger(String) where Logging is a class in the org.geotools.util.logging package:
+Java provides a factory method Logger.getLogger(String), however in the GeoTools library we use org.geotools.util.logging.Logging.getLogger(String) to take advantage of our own LoggerFactory system:

 .. code-block:: java